vitorm04/docs.pt-br/docs/machine-learning/tutorials/taxi-fare.md

 [!code-csharp[AsyncMain](../../../samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#8 "Make the Main method async and return a task.")]

-Também é preciso adicionar a seguinte instrução `using` à parte superior do arquivo:
+Também é preciso adicionar a seguinte diretiva `using` ao início do arquivo:

 [!code-csharp[UsingTasks](../../../samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#9 "Add System.Threading.Tasks. to your usings.")]